WGBH-MLA/AAPB2/app/views/override/about-the-american-archive/webinars.md

 <h5 class="webinar-title">Resources</h5>
 <ul class="webinar-list">
   <li>Download the presentation slides from <a href="https://www.slideshare.net/WGBH_Archives/american-archive-of-public-broadcasting-a-digital-library-for-teaching-media-literacy">SlideShare</a>
-  <li>The <a href="amazon link TBD - https://drive.google.com/file/d/1dbjJQXnpoQQTBslo-35eO3gjjuPf0ssH/view?usp=sharing">AAPB Guide for Student Inquiry with Audiovisual Materials</a> is a complimentary guide with step-by-step instructions on how to incorporate AAPB’s audiovisual materials into media literacy lessons, including example questions, talking points, discussion topics, and suggested readings to pair with AAPB audiovisual materials.
-Recommended for high school and higher education classrooms</li>
-  <li>The <a href="amazon link TBD - https://drive.google.com/file/d/1J4oI6SqQaTfOUuoeGVb0Z9lIHWlLcQsQ/view?usp=sharing">AAPB Guide: How To Search and Share</a> explores how to navigate the collections made available online in the AAPB, including access points, helpful search tips, and step-by-step instructions for the share/embed feature</li>
-  <li>Instructions for how to use the search/embed feature are also available on the <a href="https://blog.americanarchive.org/2020/01/04/new-year-new-features-how-to-share-and-embed-content-from-collections-in-the-aapb/">AAPB blog</a></li>
+  <li>Instructions on how to use the search/embed feature are also available on the <a href="https://blog.americanarchive.org/2020/01/04/new-year-new-features-how-to-share-and-embed-content-from-collections-in-the-aapb/">AAPB blog</a></li>
 </ul>

 ### Press Play on History: Unlocking 70 Years of Primary Source Materials for Distance Learning with AAPB (2020)